Entry to Senior School at 11+ (Year 7)

 - Hannah Warner Art Scholarship candidates take part in a drawing session during which they are individually interviewed by the Head of Art and discuss the work they have brought in

-- Sport Scholarship candidates are interviewed by the Director of Sport and Head of Girls’ Games.
-Interviews are based on the Sport Scholarship Application form they have provided in advance.
+- Sport Scholarship candidates are interviewed by the Head of Girls’ and Boys' Games.
+Interviews are based on the Sport Scholarship Application form they have provided in advance

 For more information about the Scholarships, please see the Fees, Scholarships and Bursaries page or download the Entry To Year 7 Parents’ Information document.